ekspla/micropython_aioble_examples/nus_modem_full_ver/README.md

 that uses exclusively SOH blocks.

 `nus_modem_full_ver/bleak_nus_modem_client.py` is a CPython/[Bleak](https://github.com/hbldh/bleak) version of
 the client code compatible to both of the server codes as well.
-It is tested on Linux (BlueZ backend) and Windows 10/11 (WinRT backend).
+It was tested on Linux (BlueZ backend) and Windows 10/11 (WinRT backend).
 On Windows 11, it tries to change connection parameters to *ThroughputOptimized* (see below) via WinRT's *RequestPreferredConnectionParameters* method.